siliconlabs-southemea/WiFiDocumentation/Linux/Guides/TrafficControlForWiFiClients/traffic_control_wifi_clients.md

 ```

 ### Hostapd config file
-A few other can be improved in such scenario
+A few other can be improved in such scenario is the inactivity from connected stations to free slots for new devices

 ```
 # Station inactivity limit